blackravensail/CarsonTV/README.md

 # CarsonTV

-CarsonTV is a user populated media consumption tool.
-It is primarily built for parents whom want to tailor their kids viewing to specific contents, without just handing them a bunch of files to watch.
+CarsonTV is a user populated media viewer.
+You can access it at blakewintermute.github.io/CarsonTV It is primarily built for parents whom want to tailor their kids viewing to specific contents, without just handing them a bunch of files to watch.
 It remembers your progress through a film and where you are in a tv show.
 All the content CarsonTV can access is defined by a JSON file.
 This includes not only the pointers(something we'll define later) but also the ratings, descriptions, and  other meta-data.
 It works best with IPFS, but can use basic http as well.

 ## Getting Started